Nibezak/payflow-package/docs/core/extending/carts.md

 ## Actions

 During the lifecycle of a Cart, various actions are taken.
-While generally what Lunar provides will be fine for most storefronts, there are times where you may want something done slightly differently.
+While generally what Payflow provides will be fine for most storefronts, there are times where you may want something done slightly differently.
 For this reason we have made all actions configurable, so you can swap them out as you see fit.

-Actions are defined in `config/lunar/carts` and if you need to replace an action, check the class of the action you want to change to see what it is expecting.
+Actions are defined in `config/payflow/carts` and if you need to replace an action, check the class of the action you want to change to see what it is expecting.

 ## Action validation